 There are a number of reasons why orchid leaves may become limp, wrinkled, or wilted.
 Orchid leaves can become wilted, limp, wrinkled, or droopy due to watering problems, low humidity, poor root health, temperature extremes, or disease.
 In many cases, there are changes you can make to your orchid care to fix this problem.
-Wrinkled, wilted orchid leaves can, in fact, recover with the right care.
+In fact, with the right care, wrinkled, wilted orchid leaves can recover.

 Please note that these links are affiliate links and as an Amazon Associate, I earn from qualifying purchases.
 Purchases made through affiliate links in this post may generate commissions at no additional cost to you.
 Use this link for a discounted Amazon Prime trial.
 Thank you for your support!